-Director since:December 3, 2014Expiry of current term:November 30, 2018, or effective date of appointment of a successor director
+Expiry of current term: December 31, 2020, or effective date of appointment of a successor director

 Deputy Mayor Holyday is the Mayor's designate to the Board effective as of December 3, 2014.
-Deputy Mayor Holyday has been the City Councillor for Ward 3 - Etobicoke Centre since December 2014, and was appointed Deputy Mayor in September 2017 Deputy Mayor Holyday is currently serving as Chair of City Council's Audit Committee, Vice-Chair of City Council's Employee and Labour Relations Committee, and Vice-Chair of Public Works and Infrastructure Committee.
-He sits on the Etobicoke York Community Council and George Bell Arena Nominating Panel.
-Deputy Mayor Holyday is a Mayor's Designate on the Board of Directors of The Atmospheric Fund.
-Deputy Mayor Holyday is a member of the Board of Directors of the Hockey Hall of Fame, and a member of the Canadian National Exhibition Association - Municipal Section.
-Before being elected to public office, Deputy Mayor Stephen Holyday was Manager, Service Management at the Ontario Ministry of Energy.
+Deputy Mayor Holyday has been the City Councillor for Ward 2 - Etobicoke Centre, and was previously City Councillor for Ward 3 - Etobicoke Centre since December 2014.
+Deputy Mayor Holyday is currently serving as a Mayor's Designate, Chair of City Council's Special Committee on Governance, and Chair of City Council's Audit Committee.
+Deputy Mayor Holyday also sits on City Council's General Government and Licensing Committee, City Council's Striking Committee, and Etobicoke York Community Council.
+Deputy Mayor Holyday is a member of the Board of Directors of the Hockey Hall of Fame, Exhibition Place Board of Governors and a member of the Canadian National Exhibition Association.
+Before being elected to public office, Stephen Holyday was Manager, Service Management at the Ontario Ministry of Energy.
 He holds a Bachelor of Technology in Architectural Science from Ryerson University.
-Through his experience as Vice-Chair of City Council's Employee and Labour Relations Committee, Mr. Holyday is familiar with compensation systems and related benefit programs at all levels.
+Through his previous experience as Vice-Chair of City Council's Employee and Labour Relations Committee, Mr. Holyday is familiar with compensation systems and related benefit programs at all levels.